p-qq/RPC-open-source-/README.md

+# ALSO DON'T FUCKING BLAME ME FOR IT LOOKING TRASH...
+I WHIPPED IT UP IN A FEW MINUTES I WOULD MAKE IT BETTER BUT I AM BUSY ATM...

 # RPC
 Open Source RPC just so yall actually know it isn't a logger Just an RPC i made out of bordem.
 Also, It when you click the boxs it won't work on your side, but if somebody else clicks them it'll redirct them to the link.